gorgukev/thesis/README.md

 4. **Deep learning**: LSTM/GRU for temporal patterns
 5. **Ensemble methods**: Combine multiple models

-## 🤝 Contributing

-This is a completed bachelor's thesis project, but suggestions for improvements are welcome:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add improvement'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Open a Pull Request

 ## 📄 License

 This project is submitted as a bachelor's thesis at Arcada University of Applied Sciences.
-For academic use, please cite appropriately.
+For academic use, please cite appropriately according to the MIT license.

 ## 👤 Author

-**[Your Name]**
+**[Kevin Görgü]**
-- Bachelor's Thesis in [Degree Programme]
+- Bachelor's Thesis in [Information technology]
 - Arcada University of Applied Sciences
-- Year: 2025
+- Year: 2026

 ## 🙏 Acknowledgments